(Updated post; may contain affiliate links)

 How long should you plan to thaw your bird?

-One of the saddest sights (I see it EVERY year) is a poor, lost soul shopping for frozen turkeys ON WEDNESDAY.
+One of the saddest sights (I see it EVERY year) is a poor, lost soul shopping for frozen turkeys THE DAY BEFORE THE HOLIDAY.
 Most sites recommend 1 day of hanging out in the fridge per 5 pounds of bird, so a 20-lb turkey will take 4 days to thaw—plan accordingly!

-To execute this work-ahead Thanksgiving Dinner meal plan, be sure to carefully read not only the guide and shopping list, but also the recipes.
+To execute this work-ahead holiday dinner meal plan, be sure to carefully read not only the guide and shopping list, but also the recipes.
 You may have to make adjustments based on your kitchen equipment and size, baking dishes, etc. For example, if you don’t have a toaster oven, you’ll need to make extra drippings for gravy the day beforehand.

-I am linking my work-ahead Thanksgiving Dinner meal plan up with #CookBlogShare, which Cat of Curly’s Cooking is guest-hosting this week, and #BrillBlogPosts, hosted by Honest Mum.
+I am linking my work-ahead holiday dinner meal plan up with #CookBlogShare, which Cat of Curly’s Cooking is guest-hosting this week, and #BrillBlogPosts, hosted by Honest Mum.
 Check it out for a great variety of lifestyle-oriented posts!

 |Perfect Meal-Prep Creamy Mashed Potatoes: great for busy weeknights or big events where you want to work ahead as much as possible.
 Peeling and pre-soaking ahead of time removes a lot of the hands-on work from go-time.|